hapax/hapax.github.io/assets/buffon.md

 #### Wheels and woodles

-There is a final twist of the noodle comes from thinking about shapes which have constant width.
+The final twist of the noodle comes from thinking about shapes which have the special property of *always having one crossing*.